(Disclosure: Some of the links below may be affiliate links)

 There are several different levels of insurance for your car.
 And only one level is mandatory.
 And there are even some options that are useless.
 But insurance dealers will always try to make you take as many options as possible.

-In this article, I am going to cover the details of the car insurance system in Switzerland.
-We are going to see the different levels of insurance and which one you should use.
+In this article, I cover the details of the car insurance system in Switzerland.
+We will see the different levels of insurance and which one you should use.
 By the end of this article, you will know exactly what you need to pay for your car insurance.

 And hopefully, you will be able to reduce your car insurance bills!